 What is native advertising?

 - Sponsored Content.
 Sponsored content is usually a post or piece of content that a company pays the platform to display to a target audience.
-For example, when a company creates a Facebook or Instagram page, and shares images on the platform without creating an “ad,” they are posting natively.
-When they boost or sponsor that post to increase the audience, its native advertising.
+For example, when a company creates a Facebook or Instagram page and shares images on the platform without creating an “ad,” they are posting natively.
+When they boost or sponsor that post to increase the audience, it’s native advertising.
 Sponsored content looks just like regular content, but it will reach a larger and more specific audience than other posts.

 - Recommended Content.
 Some websites will recommend content from other sites if it fits with their brand.
 You see this all the time on websites such as U.S. Weekly and Buzzfeed where they recommend materials from other sources that target a similar market.

-Why You Need to Use Native Advertising.
+Why You Need to Use Native Advertising

 Native advertising is a key way for you to reach your customers in a way that’s hard to ignore.
 When your customers see your posts within their social media feeds and on their favorite websites, they are more likely to view, click, and even convert to sales.

 Customers also develop something called “ad blindness” from traditional display ads.
-They become accustomed to the traditional placement and format of ads and tune them out when scrolling.
+They become accustomed to the conventional placement and format of ads and tune them out when scrolling.
 But native ads appear just like other posts and content.
 Sometimes consumers don’t even realize they’re looking at an ad.
 This can build a better relationship with consumers online, and prompt them to follow your social channels.

 Your ad also has the potential to go viral.
 Unless very carefully executed, no other type of traditional advertising tends to organically grow as fast as native advertising.